-- the Group Member's name and contact details; - the purposes for which personal information is processed; - a description of the categories of individuals about whom personal information is processed and the personal information processed; - the categories of recipients to whom personal information has been or will be disclosed including recipients in third countries or international organisations;

-- details of the third country or countries to which personal information is transferred, including the identification of that third country or international organisation and the documentation of suitable safeguards in the event of transfers under the second subparagraph of Article 49(1) of the GDPR; - where possible, the period for which personal information will be retained; and - where possible, a general description of the technical and organisational security measures used to protect personal information.
+- the Group Member's name and contact details; - the name and contact details of each customer on whose behalf the Group Member processes customer personal information and, where applicable, the customer's representative and data protection officer; - the categories of processing carried out on behalf of each customer; - details of the third country or countries to which customer personal information is transferred, including the identification of that third country or international organisation and the documentation of suitable safeguards in the event of transfers under the second subparagraph of Article 49(1) of the GDPR; and - where possible, a general description of the technical and organisational security measures used to protect customer personal information.

-RULE 10 - TRAINING
+RULE 7 - TRAINING

-Rule 10 - Group Members will provide appropriate training to employees who have permanent or regular access to personal information, who are involved in the processing of personal information or in the development of tools used to process personal information in accordance with the Privacy Training Requirements attached as Appendix 3.
+Rule 7 - Group Members will provide appropriate training to employees who have permanent or regular access to customer personal information, who are involved in the processing of customer personal information or in the development of tools used to process customer personal information in accordance with the Privacy Training Requirements attached as Appendix 3.

-RULE 11 - AUDIT
+RULE 8 - AUDIT

-Rule 11 - Group Members will comply with the Audit Protocol set out in Appendix 4.
+Rule 8 - Group Members will comply with the Audit Protocol set out in Appendix 4.

-RULE 12- COMPLAINT HANDLING
+RULE 9- COMPLAINT HANDLING

-Rule 12 - Group Members will comply with the Complaint Handling Procedure set out in Appendix 5.
+Rule 9 - Group Members will comply with the Complaint Handling Procedure set out in Appendix 5.

-RULE 13 - COOPERATION WITH SUPERVISORY AUTHORITIES
+RULE 10 - COOPERATION WITH SUPERVISORY AUTHORITIES

-Rule 13 - Group Members will comply with the Co-operation Procedure set out in Appendix 6.
+Rule 10 - Group Members will comply with the Co-operation Procedure set out in Appendix 6.

-RULE 14 - UPDATE OF THE POLICY
+RULE 11 - UPDATE OF THE POLICY

-Rule 14 - Group Members will comply with the Updating Procedure set out in Appendix 7.
+Rule 11 - Group Members will comply with the Updating Procedure set out in Appendix 7.

 Group Members will keep this Policy up-to-date in order to reflect the current situation (for instance, to take into account modifications of the regulatory environment and changes to the scope of the Policy).
-Updates to the Policy as well as reporting on those changes will carried out in accordance with the Updating Procedure set out in Appendix 7.
+Updates to the Policy as well as reporting on those changes will be carried out in accordance with the Updating Procedure set out in Appendix 7.